-What Do They Know?
-Using Alternative Assessments in the Classroom
+Beyond the Test: Using Alternative Assessments in the Classroom

 We know assessments - both formative and summative - are critical components of teaching and learning, but so often they become straight-up burdens.
 At best, they can be boring and uninformative.
 At worst, they can take on a life of their own, and overtake what we know is most important in the learning process.